Our people

 of our general management colleagues are female

-equivalent meals donated from April 2020 to March 2024 to FareShare and other food insecurity charities
+equivalent meals donated from April 2020 to March 2025 to Felix (formerly FareShare) and other food insecurity charities

 Worker on Mr Kipling production line